noamm91/msgraph-async/README.md

 The client supports automatic token refresh, this is done by calling `manage_token` passing it app-id, app-secret and tenant-id.

-If token is managed, then there's no need to pass it to any of the client call.
+If token is managed, then there's no need to pass the token to any of the client call.
-However, if the token is not managed, you will need to provide it with every call as part of kwargs (e.g. list_users(token="your access token here").
+However, if the token is not managed, you will need to provide it with every call as part of kwargs (e.g. list_users(token="your access token here")).